Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences

 \begin{definition} A function $p:X \times \mathcal{X} \rightarrow [0,1]$ is a \textbf{random choice rule} (rcr) if it satisfies the following. \begin{enumerate} \item $p(x,A) \geq 0$ \item $\sum_{x \in A}p(x,A)=1$ \end{enumerate} \end{definition}

-Our focus, however, is on the primitives which induce these data.
-This is in order to see if those primitives are consistent with the primitives of RUM.
+Our focus, however, is on the underlying dynamics which induce these data.
+This is in order to see if those dynamics are consistent with the primitives of RUM.
 Our primitive is what we call a transition function.